makerspet/makerspet.github.io/_posts/2024-06-10-kickstarter-launch-mini.md

 # rating: .5
 ---

-We will be launching Maker's Pet Mini on Kickstarter - sometime in July 2024!
+We will be launching Maker's Pet Mini on Kickstarter - sometime in second half of 2024!

 Loki's little brother, Maker's Pet Mini is a 120mm Arduino educational robot that maps rooms and navigates autonomously using a LiDAR and the widely-popular ROS2 robotics software.